-Transmission, I-shift
+Transmission, I-Shift Lever Selector.

-The bus may be fitted with an I-shift automatic transmission.
+The bus may be fitted with an I-shift automatic transmission lever selector.

 Both clutch operation and gear shifts are performed fully automatically.
 If necessary the gears can be changed manually.

 By pressing the FOLD button and tilting the lever downwards to the position where the lever is on a level with the seat, extra room may be created for the driver.